Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 - Those who have had COVID-19 and at least 3 weeks later have received a dose of vaccine.
 Status as fully vaccinated applies from 1 week after the vaccine dose.

 - Those who received the first dose of vaccine and then, at least 3 weeks later, were diagnosed with COVID-19 infection.
-Status as fully vaccinated applies from the time you are out of isolation.
+Status as fully vaccinated applies from the time the person is out of isolation.

 If the protection decreases over time, the advice may change.
 This may lead to recommendations for a booster vaccine.